Title: Out of Sight, Out of Time

 Publication Date: 13 March 2012

-Goodreads Summary: The last thing Cammie Morgan remembers is leaving the Gallagher Academy to protect her friends and family from the Circle of Cavan–an ancient terrorist organization that has been hunting her for over a year.
+Goodreads Summary: The last thing Cammie Morgan remembers is leaving the Gallagher Academy to protect her friends and family from the Circle of Cavan – an ancient terrorist organisation that has been hunting her for over a year.
 But when Cammie wakes up in an alpine convent and discovers that months have passed, she must face the fact that her memory is now a black hole.
 The only traces left of Cammie’s summer vacation are the bruises on her body and the dirt under her nails, and all she wants is to go home.

 WARNING: This review may contain spoilers for those who have not read the previous four books in the series.
 Reviews of those can be found here: